Biden visitor logs under scrutiny after classified files found

 "He knowingly knew [sic] this happened going into [the] election, going into interviews.
 This is what makes America not trust their government," Mr McCarthy said on Thursday.

-Other Republicans demanded the president release a log of all the people who had visited Mr Biden's Delaware home.
+Other Republicans on Thursday demanded the president release a log of all the people who had visited Mr Biden's Delaware home.

 James Comer, a Kentucky congressman and chairman of the House Oversight Committee, told Fox News: "We need to know who all has had access to the president."

-Colorado Republican Ken Buck wrote a letter to the White House on Thursday calling on Mr Biden to "release all visitor logs".
+Colorado Republican Ken Buck wrote a letter to the White House calling on Mr Biden to "release all visitor logs".

-Elise Stefanik, the number three House Republican and New York congresswoman, said that the visitor logs were "a clear matter of national security".
+Elise Stefanik, the number three House Republican and a New York congresswoman, said that the visitor logs were "a clear matter of national security".

 Speaking to reporters on Thursday, Mr Biden again said that his lawyers had notified officials of the discovery and that he took the matter seriously.